Francesco-ds/Mobile-Robotics/README.md

 ## Table of contents
 * [General info](#general-info)
 * [Setup](#setup)

 ## General info
-This project is simple A* implementation using potential field as heuristic/
+This project is simple A* implementation using potential field as heuristic
 ## Setup
 To run this project: